-1) Intervention rationale (30%) - Applicants will be judged on their articulation of the challenge, hypothesis for change and rationale for how their intervention will prevent or respond to GBV in environmental programming. |
+|Problem statement, project description, and hypothesis - Applicants will be judged on their articulation of the problem and how the intervention will address the problem through the prevention or response to GBV in environmental programming. |

 a) Does the applicant demonstrate a clear, evidence-driven understanding of the problem?

-d) Is this intervention plausible given the timeframe and budget allotted?
+e) Is this intervention plausible given the timeframe and budget allotted?

-|Contextual awareness, human-centered approach or design, and sensitivity (20%) - Applicants should describe and demonstrate an awareness of the local context in which their intervention operates, how they intend to meet their target population where they are at, and the measures in place to protect and collect sensitive information.|
+|Contextual awareness, human-centered, and sensitivity - Applicants should describe and demonstrate an awareness of the local context in which their intervention operates, how they intend to meet their target population where they are at, and the measures in place to protect and collect sensitive information.|

 a) How does this intervention demonstrate an understanding of the local context?
 Has the team conducted a needs assessment and gender analysis (if so, they should be scored more highly)?
 Has the team developed partnerships that will furnish access or reduce barriers to sensitive and effective contextual and human-centered engagement?

-b) Has this intervention considered the specific needs and everyday lives of the people who will be affected?
+c) Has this intervention considered the specific needs and everyday lives of the people who will be affected?

-|Partnership plan and organizational capacity (20%) - Applicants will be judged on the degree to which their partnership model demonstrates the ability to leverage the diversity of expertise required for successfully innovating new interventions to challenges at the intersection of GBV and the environment. |
+|Partnership plan and organizational capacity - Applicants will be judged on the degree to which their partnership model demonstrates the ability to leverage the diversity of expertise required for successfully implementing interventions that address the intersection of GBV and the environment. |

-b) What experience do the partners bring to this intersection of GBV and environmental programming?
+c) What experience do the partners bring to this intersection of GBV and environmental programming?

-c) Do the key personnel have the requisite expertise and experience to successfully implement this intervention?
+d) Do the key personnel have the requisite expertise and experience to successfully implement this intervention?

-|Pathway to integration (10%) - Applicants should demonstrate a plan for understanding how this intervention can be applied in new contexts beyond the initial application.|
+|Pathway to integration - Applicants should demonstrate a plan for understanding how this intervention can be applied in new contexts beyond the initial application.|

 b) How can this intervention be generalized into a broader organizational or sectoral policy?